Archive for the 'Documentation' Category

 The Cocoa Fundamentals Guide is necessary reading for all Cocoa programmers.
 Even so, nobody's perfect, and the CFG's authors are no exception.

 On Twitter last night, a mistake of theirs came to light when someone named Nick tweeted about how hard it is to make a singleton in Cocoa.
 Nick cited an example from the CFG; Chris Hanson responded that “that example does WAY too much work”, and Bill Bumgarner added that the example is “ridiculous”.
-They're both right.
+They‘re were both right.

 Doing it wrong.